0

 3. Revocation Hearing:

 • Once an inmate has been released to parole, he/she must abide by the conditions of parole, as designated by the Board.
-If the parolee violates his/her conditions of discretionary parole, he/she may be brought before the Board by the Colorado Department of Corrections\' Parole Division for possible revocation of parole.
+If the parolee violates his/her conditions of parole, he/she may be brought before the Board by the Colorado Department of Corrections\' Parole Division for possible revocation of parole.

 * May I attend a Parole Board Hearing, if so how do I arrange it?

-Answer:Yes, Parole Board Hearings are open to the public, however, depending on the type of hearing you wish to attend, will dictate the procedure you must follow.
+Answer: Yes, Parole Board Hearings are open to the public, however, depending on the hearing you wish to attend, will dictate the procedure you must follow.

 *If you wish to attend a revocation hearing: You must attend at the jail where the parolee is located.
 Please contact the supervising parole officer for instruction on the clearance process.